jtykal/feature-dependencies/README.md

 ![screenshot](./screenshot.png "This is an example")

 Show stories (or Features) and their dependencies.
-Color code the dependencies based on their iteration schedule.
+Color code the dependencies based on their schedule.
 The app respects page-level timebox filtering.

 The app can also be configured to show  dependencies and colors dependencies based